How does Foundation program fulfill both our own and others’ wishes?

 - The Heart Sutra, based on the commentary The New Heart of Wisdom;

 - Guide to the Bodhisattva’s Way of Life, based on the commentary Meaningful to Behold; and

 - Types of Mind, based on the commentary How to Understand the Mind.

-Please see the membership page on our website for more details.To find out more about the Foundation Program and how you can join, contact our Education Program Coordinator at email@example.com or 860-874-1970.
+Please see the membership page on our website for more details.To find out more about the Foundation Program and how to apply for this in-depth study program, contact the Education Program Coordinator at email@example.com or 860-416-7119.